komidor2/128x64-LCD-Display/README.md

 This is a C++ class for running a 128x64 LCD and a demo using the class.

-It was inspired from a python library originated the czech author Milan Krúpa and the English translation and improvements by Henrique Bruno Fantauzzi de Almeida.
+It was inspired from a python library originated the Czech author Milan Krúpa and the English translation and improvements by Henrique Bruno Fantauzzi de Almeida.

 python code: http://www.astromik.org/raspi/42.htm